ankitMishra-95/netflix-gpt/README.md

-Netflix GPT Creating tis project just for hand on practice of React.
+Netflix GPT Creating this project just for hands on practice in React.